couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 2: Working with HashMap\<String, Object\>

-You will learn how to save documents and consequently revisions as well.
+This section you will learn how to save documents and consequently the document revisions as well.

-In Couchbase Lite a document’s body takes the form of a JSON object - a collection a key/value pairs where the values can be different types of data such as numbers, strings, arrays or even nested objects.
+In Couchbase Lite, a document’s body takes the form of a JSON object where the it is a collection a key/value pairs.
+The values can be different types of data such as numbers, strings, arrays or even nested objects.

+Locate and open the `document/List.java` file over at:  ToDoLite-Android/ToDoLite/src/main/java/com/couchbase/todolite/document/List.java
+![][image-21]

-Open `document/List.java` and add the necessary code in the `createNewList` method to persist a List document to a Couchbase Lite database.
+Add the necessary code in the `createNewList` method to persist a List document to a Couchbase Lite database.
 Instantiate a new HashMap and save a few properties:
 - `type` » the document type `list`.
 - `title` » parameter that’s passed to the function.
 - `created_at` » the `currentTimeString` variable.